Present Perfect in English

 • Don’t use the present perfect to refer to events that happened in the past and are no longer relevant.

-• Don’t use the present perfect for events that have already been completed.
+• Don’t use the present perfect for events that ended at a specific point in time.

 • Don’t forget to use the auxiliary “have” or “has” when forming sentences in the present perfect.